dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 :::moniker-end

-When the [`OnInitialized{Async}`](xref:blazor/components/lifecycle#component-initialization-oninitializedasync) method is used instead of [`OnParametersSet`](xref:blazor/components/lifecycle#after-parameters-are-set-onparameterssetasync), the default assignment of the `Text` property to `fantastic` doesn't occur if the user navigates within the same component.
+When the [`OnInitialized{Async}` lifecycle method](xref:blazor/components/lifecycle#component-initialization-oninitializedasync) is used instead of the [`OnParametersSet{Async}` lifecycle method](xref:blazor/components/lifecycle#after-parameters-are-set-onparameterssetasync), the default assignment of the `Text` property to `fantastic` doesn't occur if the user navigates within the same component.
 For example, this situation arises when the user navigates from `/route-parameter-2/amazing` to `/route-parameter-2`.
 As the component instance persists and accepts new parameters, the `OnInitialized` method isn't invoked again.

 :::moniker range="< aspnetcore-6.0"